mainmatter/mainmatter.com/src/calendar/2024-01-30-svelte-workshop.md

 ---

-We are running a remote hands-on Svelte and SvelteKit workshop over three afternoons in December.
+We are running a remote hands-on Svelte and SvelteKit workshop over three afternoons from January 30th to February 1st.
 Hosts Florian Pichler and Paolo Ricciuti take participants through the entire process of building a real-world, progressively enhanced SvelteKit application.